Science Traveler Series by J.L. Greger

 A hospitalized friend gives a puzzling note to Sara Almquist.
 He received the note signed “Red from Udon Thani” while investigating the movement of drugs from Cuba into the U.S. However, he doesn’t know anyone called Red, and the last time he was in Udon Thani was during the Vietnam War.
 After Sara listens to his rambling tales of all the possibilities, both are attacked.
 He is left comatose.
 As she struggles to survive, she questions who to trust: the local cops, her absent boyfriend, the FBI, or a homeless veteran, who leaves puzzling riddles as clues.

-Review by John Wills, Former FBI Agent & Author: Riddled With Clues has all the ingredients one needs to settle in comfortably and read through the night.
+Review by John Wills, Former FBI Agent & Author: Riddled with clues, has all the ingredients one needs to settle in comfortably and read through the night.
 Drugs, murder, the FBI … even a romantic relationship, all combine to make this latest offering a must read.
 Settle in and see if you can solve the riddles.

 Review by Ilene Schneider, Author: A thriller for thinkers.
 Sara Almquist is an independent, feisty woman who is not afraid to show her vulnerable side, a role model for our times.

 About The Author: J. L. Greger, is a biologist and research administrator turned novelist.
 She puts tidbits on science and exotic locations into her thrillers: I Saw You in Beirut, Malignancy (winner of 2015 Public Safety Writers contest), Coming Flu, and Ignore the Pain.
 Her medical mystery, Murder…A Way to Lose Weight (winner of 2016 Public Safety Writers contest) is based in New Mexico, where she lives with Bug, the prototype for Bug, the pet therapy dog, in her novels.
-Her website is www.jlgreger.com

 Product Details: